 From student government to theatrical productions, from musical groups to athletic teams, the opportunities to join, volunteer, participate, and play are plentiful.
 Throughout the grades, students choose from a variety of clubs and extra-curricular activities to explore and develop talents and interests outside the academic walls.

-Distinctive to the PK-12th grade student body is the friendly and collegiate interaction between different grades for social and, in some cases, academic reasons.
+Distinctive to the PK-12th grade student body is the friendly and collegial interaction between different grades for social and, in some cases, academic reasons.

 Lower school students visit middle school classrooms to practice presentations, buddy systems between lower school classes are in place for holiday celebrations, and high school students escort young students to the gym for sports rallies.